 - The ORIGINAL style hardtop is normally only available fully fitted.
 Typical cost for this is around £2400 (no vat).

 This earlier version of the hardtop doesn't lend itself to DIY assembly and is best being fully fitted at the workshop in Halifax.
 It can be both painted, or covered in canvas to look like a soft top.

-This newer version of the hardtop has been specifically designed with DIY fitting in mind and is simpler to fit than previous versions, requiring no special tools (other than a Rivnut tool for inserting Rivnuts into the rear bulkhead).
+- This new Malaysian style version of the hardtop has been specifically designed with DIY fitting in mind and is simpler to fit than previous versions, requiring no special tools (other than a Rivnut tool for inserting Rivnuts into the rear bulkhead).

-The 'B' and 'C' pillar support pieces are painted matt black and come pre-bonded into position with their relevant catches / hook plates attached.
+The 'B' and 'C' pillar support sections come pre-bonded into position with their relevant catches / hook plates attached.

 The rear window comes pre-bonded in place along the top and down both sides.
 The lower edge of the rear window is deliberately left un-bonded - the hardtop will need to be set-up on the car first and be tensioned down properly on it's catches before the lower edge of the rear window is bonded to the aperture.

-This method allows the lower edge of the fibreglass hardtop to conform perfectly to the deck shape of the car before the window is bonded to it - avoiding the rear window being stressed and ensuring a perfect seal where the hardtop sits on the car.
+This method allows the lower edge of the fibreglass hardtop to conform perfectly to the deck shape of the individual car before the window is bonded to it - avoiding the rear window being stressed and ensuring a perfect seal where the hardtop sits on the car.

 After clamping the hardtop to the car, the side flanges (where the header rubber sits) need to be ground down to suit the door windows - this will determine the pressure on the rubber when the door is closed onto it.

 The hardtop side windows are supplied ready to fit with the black border pre-applied, and will need bonding in place on final assembly to be flush to the door windows.

 Full assembly instructions and pictures are detailed in the relevant website section using the drop down menu.
 Any additional help and advice is available either via email or phone.